KennethMWJr/iterators-and-control-flow/README.md

 ## 🚀 LAB TIME!!

-Fork and clone [this repo](https://git.generalassemb.ly/wdi-nyc-thundercats/LAB_U01_D04_Iterators-Control-Flow) and follow the instructions!
+Working with a partner we will fork and clone [this repo](https://git.generalassemb.ly/wdi-nyc-goat/LAB_U01_D02_choose-your-own-adventure)!

 ## Conclusion (5 mins)
 - When would use conditionals?
 What are the different ways to tackle conditional logic?
 - What can we use `for` and `while` loops to accomplish?
 - How do we choose between using a `for` or a `while` loop?